Important Asphalt Related Issues in India

 The Bureau of Indian Standards (BIS) revised IS:73 Specification for Paving bitumen in July 2006.
 The revised specification IS:73:2006 outlawed the old (more than 100 year old) penetration grades such as 60/70 and 80/100 and adopted new viscosity grades (VG) such as VG-30 in lieu of 60/70 and VG-10 in lieu of 80/100.
 [Prof. Prithvi Singh Kandhal was instrumental in introducing the viscosity grading of paving bitumen in India in 2005 with the assistance of 10 Jan Path, New Delhi.]

 The Ministry of Road Transport and Highways (MORTH) issued Circular No. RW/NH-33041/3/2001-S&R (R)-Vol. III on

-nomenclature in tender notices or project reports is not a rocket science!
+Just changing the nomenclature in tender notices or project reports is not a

 If the user would like to know more about viscosity grades (VG), please read the following IRC paper; it can also be downloaded at the link provided.

 Kandhal, P.S.
 An Overview of the Viscosity Grading System Adopted in

 Paving Bitumen.
 Indian Roads Congress, Indian Highways, April 2007